(This article was last published on November 22, 2017. It’s been updated for completeness and accuracy.)

 More Retail Supply Chain Best Practices

-There’s a lot of variability from one business’s supply chain to another.
-But, you can optimize your current processes through best practices, strategy, and integration.
+There’s a lot of variability from one business’s supply chain to another, but call can find ways to optimize their processes through best practices, strategy, and integration.
 It takes time and investment, but it’s worth it!
-Your customers will thank you.

 To keep reading about more retail supply chain best practices, check out these other articles: